Scan to download memorist

 Why people lose touch

-You don't lose friends because you stop caring.
-You lose them because you stop noticing.
+You don't lose friends because you stop caring—you lose them because you stop noticing the gradual shift in your connection rhythm.

 Life gets busy.
 The friend you used to see weekly becomes monthly, then quarterly, then "we should catch up sometime."
 The slow fade is so gradual that it happens below awareness.
 One day you realize it's been six months since you talked, and by then the silence has weight.
 There's usually no fight, no betrayal, no moment where you decided to let the friendship go.
 It's just that life filled the space.